• Skip to main content

 Initial Sessions

-Court Ordered Anger Management 60 minutes at $100
+Court Ordered Anger Management for 80 minutes at $140

 Following the Initial Appointment